 - Start by lying facedown on the floor with your legs extended behind you and feet hip-width apart.

 - Point your toes to the back of the room with the tops of your feet on the mat.
 Do not tuck your toes.

-- Press down through your pubic bone and the tops of your feet.
+- Press down through your pelvis and the tops of your feet.